wakatime/eclipse-wakatime/README.md

 ![Eclipse marketplace menu](https://wakatime.com/static/img/guides/eclipse-marketplace.png)

+2. Click `Install`.

-2. Click `File → WakaTime → API Key` and enter your [api key](https://wakatime.com/settings#apikey).
+3. Navigate to `File → WakaTime → API Key` and enter your [api key](https://wakatime.com/settings#apikey).

-3. Use Eclipse and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).
+4. Use Eclipse and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

 ## Screen Shots